chanhdat/ksr-wetter/LIESMICH.md

 READ ME
 ==========

 Aim: Code for a weather station, which uses 2 sensors: BMP085(Bosch) and DHT22 to measure the enviroment and report back through a xBee Link to the base unit.
 The base unit will send the data to a database on a specific webserver.
 Here the data will be processed, and generate graphs.
+All measure values will be shown at: http://chanhdat.us/?page_id=712
 Hardware:

 1. 2 Arduino Uno R3